raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 ## Notes

 - The one-time member export helper was removed after use; current repo contains only bot/runtime code.
+- Migrations and recovery run automatically at startup:
+  - Schema version is tracked in `_meta.schema_version`; indexes are ensured each boot.
+  - Recovery unlocks rosters that were submitted but lost their submission message record and prunes orphan submission docs.

 ## Heroku deploy